Thunder and lightning reminds me of my first trip to Mt. Chocorua.

 When I returned to the hut a tent had appeared on the flat, green bit of lawn right next to the building.
 I'd eyeballed that spot, level and green as a billiard table, but chosen the hut instead, despite the faint scent of urine and rancid grease that hung about it.
 Huts in warm weather always have a bit of a whiff to them.

 That made them easy to remember.
 Barbie and Ken.
-They didn't look like the famous California couple with plastic hair and no genitalia, but the names gave me something to work with.
-No, they just looked like your typical Boston-area AMC yuppies of the mid 1980s.
+They didn't look like the famous California couple with plastic hair and no genitalia.
+They just looked like your typical Boston-area AMC yuppies of the mid 1980s, but the names gave me something to work with.
 Ken confided that Barbie had never done this before.
 She soon retired to the tent, which she closed behind her.
 Ken and I continued to clean the hut and surrounding area, gathering cans, bottles, wrappers, and the first of many pairs of discarded jockey shorts I would find along the trails that summer.

 I don't get the bit with the jockey shorts.
 I'm just reporting the phenomenon.
 Ditching them at a hut makes some kind of sense, but I would also find them in the middle of nowhere, on trails both popular and obscure.
 Not to be too indelicate, but there was never an obvious reason to have thrown them away.
 Not that I looked too closely, but while tweezering them up with a couple of tree branches, preparatory to cremation, I would get some sense of their condition whether I wanted it or not.